 The CERN-UNESCO Schools on Digital Libraries are week-long training sessions for librarians and IT specialists at research institutions in Africa, followed by more in-depth training for selected participants at CERN.

 Up to 30 participants learn how to replace expensive and quickly outdated hard copies of publications with digital versions, and to use up-to-date information technologies to promote the global sharing of information.
 In particular, they are taught how to use the Invenio digital library software, free open source tool for digital library management developed at CERN.

 What are we aiming for?

-Your donation to their training can change lives
+Your donation to training African librarians can change lives.

-Consider supporting the CERN & Society Programme with your donation.
-Together, we can do even greater things!
+Please consider supporting the CERN & Society Programme with a donation.